LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/programming-languages/index.md

 ### How Computers Run Programs

-Since computers only understand binary code, every programming language contains a special set if instructions that translate a programmer's work into the 0s and 1s that the machines need.
+Since computers only understand binary code, every programming language contains a special set of instructions that translate a programmer's work into the 0s and 1s that the machines need.

 If we want to print `Hello, World!` on the screen, we would write the instructions in our chosen programming language, then select "Run".
 Our code gets **compiled** or **interpreted**, which converts our typed commands into something the computer can use.
 The instructions are then executed by the machine, and we observe the results.